synapticloop/panl/README.md

    are selected, the more URL space is saved (In the example, with 3 values selected, the saving becomes 30 characters).

-1. **SEARCH ALL OR SPECIFIC SOLR FIELDS** - Any Solr field that is analysed can be selected to be searched on, for example, in the Book Store Walkthrough, the user can select to search within the title, the author, the description, or all of them. **Also configure the query time boost.**
+1. **SEARCH ALL OR SPECIFIC SOLR FIELDS** - Any Solr field that is analysed can be selected to be searched on, for example, in the Bookstore Walkthrough, the user can select to search within the title, the author, the description, none (i.e. the default search) or all of them.
+Additionally, you may choose to configure the Solr query time boost to put more weight on one (or more) of the fields.

 1. **MORE LIKE THIS** - Return 'More Like This' results from the Solr server with your specific query, with the ability to configure the Solr query